- 25 Aug 2022

 Go to CONFIGURE -> Channels page, and select your channel.
 Then click into your account.

 You can see the setting for attribution window.
-In the example below, Click Attribution Window is set as 1 day (24 hours) for the selected channel.
+In the example below, Click Attribution Window is set as 1 day for the selected channel.
+Alternatively, you can choose to set this attribution window in hours.

 Go to CONFIGURE -> Campaigns page, and select your campaign.
 Then click Edit in the Tracking section.